amoh-godwin/Articulae/mds/property_how_when_when_not.md

 But now, you subclass it and use your class to create your list.

-This way, you can prevent a break and return a None.
+This way, you can prevent a break in your code which occurs when you call and index that doesn't exist and  instead return a `None`, which won't break your code.

 ```python
 class MyList(list):